kkomelin/laravel-translatable-string-exporter/README.md

 php artisan translatable:inspect-translations fr
 ```

-The `translatable:inspect-translations` commands only supports inspecting one language at a time.
+The command only supports inspecting one language at a time.

 To export translatable strings for a language and then inspect translations in it, use the following command: